The Counselling Session

 What to expect

-My therapy room is located on Trafalgar Road in Greystones (see map).
-A warm, intimate, welcoming room just moments from the sea; it is an ideal space for your journey of self-discovery.
+My therapy room is located in Greystones, Co Wicklow.
+A warm, intimate, welcoming room just 1km from the sea; it is an ideal space for your journey of self-discovery.

 Fees and forms

-Payment is by cash or cheque only as there is no facility for credit/debit cards.
+Payment is by cash, bank transfer or Revolut.
+There is no facility for credit/debit cards.
 If you have private health insurance it is worth checking with your provider if you are entitled to claim any money back on your policy.

 Sometime during your first couple of sessions I will go through a registration form with you that will include your contact details and information about the confidentiality of your sessions.
 I will give you a copy of this form to keep.